ordinaryseeker/open-religion/_pages/revelation-authority-scientific-method.md

 ---
 <strong>Motivation</strong>

 A discussion about how knowledge has been acquired throughout human history.
-The pros and cons of the major methods and why human knowledge acquisition has accelerated in the past 300 years.
+The pros and cons of the major methods and why human knowledge acquisition has accelerated in the past 300 years and its implications on Open Religion.

 <strong>Content</strong>